WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/WaterAllocation/ReadME.md

 Purpose: Pre-process the state agency's input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs:
+- Water_Rights_As_Single_Points.zip
+- WaterRightOwner.zip
-- WaterRightPoint.csv
+- WaterUse.zip

 #### Outputs:
  - Pwr_txMain.zip

 #### Operation and Steps:
-- Read the input files and generate temporary input dataframe.
-- Repair string data.
+- Read in owner and water use file information.
+Clean up any errors & remove any special characters.
+Group by information by **WR_ID**.
+- Read in water right as single points information.
+Left-join owner and water use information via **WR_ID** input.
 - Inspect output dataframe for additional errors / datatypes.
 - Export output dataframe as new csv file, *Pwr_txMain.zip*.